 Tensions rise as Bill Cosby jury struggles to reach verdict

-Bill Cosby walks from the Montgomery County Courthouse during his sexual assault trial in Norristown, Pa., Wednesday, June 14, 2017.
-Bill Cosby walks from the Montgomery County Courthouse during his sexual assault trial in Norristown, Pa., Wednesday, June 14, 2017.
+Bill Cosby leaves the Montgomery County Courthouse during his sexual assault trial Wednesday, June 14, 2017, in Norristown, Pa.
+Andrea Constand exits the courtroom during jury deliberations in Bill Cosby's his sexual assault trial at the Montgomery County Courthouse in Norristown, Pa., Wednesday, June 14, 2017.

 Add your comments below